-In November every year an Awards Night is held for Years 7-10 to recognize outstanding achievement in all aspects of school life.
+In November every year a Secondary Awards Ceremony is held for Years 7-10 to recognize outstanding achievement in all aspects of school life.

 At the end of the year, the primary school enjoy an awards day and concert items.